AliceO2Group/analysis-framework/docs/framework/framework.md

 combinations(filter, tracks, covs); // equivalent to combinations(CombinationsUpperIndexPolicy(tracks, covs), filter, tracks, covs);
 ```

 The number of elements in a combination is deduced from the number of arguments passed to `combinations()` call.
-For example, to get pairs of tracks from the same source, one must specify `tracks` table twice:
+For example, to get pairs of tracks from the same source one must specify `tracks` table twice:

 ```cpp
 struct MyTask : AnalysisTask {